7 days / 6 nights

 Pick up at the Bristol Hotel for a 30-45 minute transfer to Tocumen Airport in Panama City.
 Return back home with unique memories about Panama´s Highlights or continue your journey to other parts of this beautiful country.

-NOTE: Optional pre-tour and post-tour extensions are available to Bocas del Toro, San Blas, Pearl Islands and the Chiriqui Highlands
+NOTE: Optional pre-tour and post-tour extensions are available to Bocas del Toro, Pearl Islands, and the Chiriqui Highlands

 - Easy/moderate hiking 2-4 hours per day with rolling, slippery hills.

 - Prices and itineraries are correct at the time of printing, however they are subject to change due to tidal/weather or local conditions, availabilities or factors beyond our control.

 - This program includes a private Ancon Expeditions´guide accompanying the group throughout the entire itinerary.

 AIR PANAMA BAGGAGE REGULATIONS